cameronsteele/steelecameron-mern/README.md

 - Server-side rendering of a React application.
 - The `<Card />` React component `.map()`s its own children to do some selective rendering.
 - Analytics tracking of Javascript page changes (changing the page without reloading).
+- Nginx reverse proxy for serving SSL-encrypted website with automatically-updating certificate.

 ### `./src/history-time.js`
 *A tiny router written for the portfolio.*